minutes2midnight/nsd/README.md

 # No Slack Day

 Turn off Slack for a day.
-26th of August.
+August 26th.